File format: Apache Parquet

 A folder is created with one (or more) files unless Parquet files are configured to be compressed/archived during orchestration.

-Amperity can send Apache Parquet files to downstream workflows using any filedrop destination:
+Amperity can send Apache Parquet files to downstream workflows any of the following destinations:

 The filename template defines the name of the directory into which Apache Parquet files are placed.
 By default, Amperity appends “.parquet” to the name of the directory.
 You can configure Amperity to omit “.parquet” from the name using the Exclude Parquet extension from the directory name setting when configuring a destination that supports sending Apache Parquet files from Amperity, including many SFTP sites, Amazon S3, Azure Blob Storage, and Google Cloud Storage.